mpolitano/bounded-exhaustive-api-testgen/README.md

 # Getting Started

-Clone the repository and
+Clone the repository:

-Move to the recently created folder
+Move to the recently created folder:
 ```
 cd bounded-exhaustive-api-testgen
 ```